cfe-lab/MiCall/micall/tests/microtest/README.md

   reads with partial deletions in codons 53 and 54, 4 reads with insertions after codon 56, 3 soft clipped reads in codons 59-64, 1 read with a deletion in codons 65-67, followed by 18 clean codons with only 10 reads covering them.
+* 2130A-HCV - full coverage of the whole genome portion of NS5b, with a couple of mutations.
+See the `make_sample.py` script for details.
+* 2130AMIDI-MidHCV - full coverage of the MIDI portion of NS5b, with a couple of mutations.
+See the `make_sample.py` script for details.